Br111t/epileptic/README.md

 different classification models (Logistic Regression, RandomForest, AdaBoost, Support Vector Machine).
 A comparison of three different evaluations of each classifier include confusion matrix of predicted labels and true lable for one versus all.
-A performance measurement including area under the curve and reveiver operating characteristics curve to assess the models performance.
+A performance measurement including area under the curve and receiver operating characteristics curve to assess the models performance.
 Last but not least a f1 score to show a different metric for performance.